-For all mums who want to breastfeed, but also need the freedom to step out of the house without taking a newborn along, pumping can be a lifesaver.
+For all mums who want to breastfeed, but also need the freedom to step out of the house without taking a newborn along, or returning to work, pumping can be a lifesaver.
 Initially, expressing milk may not come naturally.
-After all, it can be an unknown (and relatively weird) sensation and the constant noise can be enough to make some uncomfortable (read about 10 mums’ breastfeeding and pumping tales here).
-Thankfully, today’s machines are sleeker and quieter than before, so with HR practices becoming more breastfeeding-friendly, you could even pump sitting in a corner of your office!
+After all, it can be an unknown and relatively weird sensation and the constant noise can be enough to make some uncomfortable (read about 10 mums’ breastfeeding and pumping tales here).
+Thankfully, today’s breast feeding machines are sleeker and quieter than before, so with HR practices becoming more breastfeeding-friendly, you could even pump sitting in a corner of your office!
 Do your research before deciding which breast pump is right for you and your little one.

 What Are The Different Types Of Breast Pumps?

 Single or double (only available in electric versions)

 At the top end of the scale are the double electric breast pumps (usually they also have a battery-operated option).
 These draw milk from both breasts at the same time.
 They save time and are usually very efficient, but the downside is they are expensive.

 Single Electric Breast Pumps And Manual Breast Pumps

 Single electric pumps are more economical but take longer.
 Manual breast pumps are quite light and easily portable and are relatively inexpensive, but some of them are not as efficient at pumping.
 If you are going to rely on pumping fairly regularly (even once a day, for the night feed), these will only add to the workload of a tired mama.
 However, silicone manual breast pumps are quite the game-changer, especially in the early days of breastfeeding.

 Closed System Breast Pumps And Open System Breast Pumps